 At God?
 No.

 What did she do to manage the loss, pain and anger?
-She literally cried out to God Almighty and told Him how her thoughts and feelings: could she have some way stopped the murder; grateful to God for the time she had with her son; desired justice for the young man that took her son’s life; anger over his death; anger over the fact her son was no longer here with her; anger over her son not being alive for his siblings and family.
+She literally cried out to God Almighty and told Him her thoughts and feelings: could she in some way have stopped the murder; grateful to God for the time she had with her son; desired justice for the young man that took her son’s life; anger over his death; anger over the fact her son was no longer here with her; anger over her son not being alive for his siblings and family.
 There was more, I am sure.